List of immigration raids and arrests in the second Trump presidency: September

-On September 4, ICE raided a Hyundai Motor Group's plant in Ellabell, Georgia resulting in the detention of 475 people, mostly South Korean nationals.
-Officials raised claims that many of those detained had either illegally crossed the US border, entered the country legally but were on expired visas, or had entered on a visa waiver that prohibited them from working.
+On September 4, ICE raided a Hyundai Motor Group's plant in Ellabell, Georgia, and detained 475 people, mostly South Korean nationals.
+Officials raised claims that many of those detained had either illegally crossed the U.S. border, had entered the country legally but were on expired visas, or had entered on a visa waiver that prohibited them from working.
 It was later announced that more than 300 South Koreans would be released and flown back to South Korea on a private charter plane, with Foreign Minister Cho Hyun leading talks about the incident, the workers' release and diplomatic relations.
 At the time that it occurred, this was the largest single raid in ICE history.

+Also on September 4, ICE agents in Cato, New York, arrested 57 people at a nutrition bar factory.
+ICE entered the factory on a warrant that allowed them to seize computers and records from the factory, but not to arrest anyone.
+In December, judge Brenda Sannes ruled that ICE had used their warrant improperly, making evidence collected during the raid inadmissible.
+However, only one of the people detained contested their deportation.
+Others pleaded guilty or were swept up in the civil immigration system and deported in expedited proceedings before the raid was ruled on.

-On September 9, ICE agents in Rochester, New York attempted to arrest three roofers during a daytime raid.
+On September 9, ICE agents in Rochester, New York, attempted to arrest three roofers during a daytime raid.
 The agents arrested one man but had to leave the others on the roof after hundreds of residents including clergy and politicians came out to protest the arrests.

+On September 11, a husband and wife driving together for DoorDash were stopped in Northeast Portland.
+The husband was arrested.
+During the arrest, he was pinned to the ground by four agents and repeatedly told them in Spanish that he couldn't breathe.
+The couple are asylum seekers from Venezuela.
+After the arrest, the wife and her children moved out of their apartment and lived in a car for several weeks before moving to a friend's basement.

-On September 16, ICE arrested between 5 and 7 men at Mifflin Square Park in Philadelphia.
-At least 4 of them were Mexican nationals.
+On September 15, ICE arrested five men at Mifflin Square Park in Philadelphia.
+At least four of them were Mexican nationals.

+On September 16, ICE tried to apprehend a 25-year resident of the United States who was born in Guatemala as he was driving to his home in Leominster, Massachusetts, with his 5 year old US citizen daughter in the car.
+He fled into his home, leaving the daughter in the car as she was surrounded by agents.
+The agents then attempted to use the daughter to coax the father into exiting his home to give them his ID.
+He refused, and the family called the local police department, who arrived on the scene and returned the daughter to her family.
+The man was arrested by ICE two days later.